 According to RFC 8443, the "rph" claim will provide an assertion of authorization for the information in the SIP RPH.
 In the context of emergency calls and callback calls, the “rph” claim will provide an assertion of the value of the SIP RPH.
 Specifically, the "rph" claim includes an assertion of the priority level to be used for a given communication session.

-Assertion Values for a Resource Priority Header Claim in Support of Emergency Services Networks
+Assertion Values for a Resource Priority Header Claim and Specification of SIP Priority Header Claim in Support of Emergency Services Networks

-[draft-ietf-stir-rph-emergency-services-01] adds new assertion values for the Resource Priority Header ("rph") claim defined in RFC 8443, in support of Emergency Services Networks for emergency call origination and callback.
+[draft-ietf-stir-rph-emergency-services-02] adds new assertion values for the Resource Priority Header ("rph") claim defined in RFC 8443, in support of Emergency Services Networks for emergency call origination and callback.
 Specifically, this specification defines new assertions values for: